-Water body Maximum abstraction rate Koputaroa Stream Between the minimum and median flows of 50L/s and 150L/s, the rate of abstraction should not exceed 410% of the one (1) hour average mean daily flow measured at 6am-adjusted for losses or gains between the Project's hydrometric site at Tavistock Road over the preceding day, adjusted for losses or gains between the hydrometric site and the point of abstraction.
-Waikawa Stream Between the minimum and median flows, the rate of abstraction should not exceed 910% of the one (1) hour average mean daily flow measured at 6am to allow for losses between Horizon's hydrometric site at North Manakau Road-over the preceding day, adjusted for losses or gains between the hydrometric site and the point of abstraction.
-Manakau and Waiauti Stream Between the minimum and median flows: a) the combined maximum rate of abstraction from the Manakau and Waiauti Streams must, the rate of abstraction from either site should not exceed 10% of the one (1) hour average flow measured at 6am ef the mean daily flow measured at Horizon's hydrometric site Manakau at State Highway 1 bridge; and b) the maximum rate of take from either the Manakau or Waiauti Stream must not exceed 5% of the one (1) hour average flow measured at 6am at the Horizon's hydrometric site Manakau at State Highway 1 bridge over the preceding day, once adjusted for the effect of catchment area; Waitohu Between the minimum and median flows, the rate of abstraction should not exceed 10% of the one (1) hour average mean daily flow measured at 6am at the Waitohu Stream WSI flow recorder less 30L/s Greater c) When flow in the following water body/ies is above the median flows, the rates and volumes set out in clause (be) can be exceeded subject to the maximum abstraction rates specified in Table RWT-1.3, and the parameters set out in Table RWT-1.4.
+Water body Maximum abstraction rate Koputaroa Stream Between the minimum and median flows, the rate of abstraction should not exceed 10% of the mean daily flow measured at the Project's hydrometric site at Tavistock Road over the preceding day, adjusted for losses or gains between the hydrometric site and the point of abstraction.
+Waikawa Stream Between the minimum and median flows, the rate of abstraction should not exceed 10% of the mean daily flow measured at Horizon's hydrometric site at North Manakau Road over the preceding day, adjusted for losses or gains between the hydrometric site and the point of abstraction.
+Manakau and Waiauti Stream Between the minimum and median flows, the rate of abstraction from either site should not exceed 10% of the mean daily flow measured at Horizon's hydrometric site over the preceding day, once adjusted for the effect of catchment area; Waitohu Between the minimum and median flows, the rate of abstraction should not exceed 10% of the mean daily flow measured at Greater Wellington Regional Council's hydrometric site over the preceding day, adjusted for losses or gains between the hydrometric site and the point of abstraction.
+The rate of abstraction cannot exceed 37.5L/s.

+c) When flow in the following water body/ies is above the median flows, the rates and volumes set out in clause (c) can be exceeded subject to the maximum abstraction rates specified in Table RWT-21.3, and the parameters set out in Table RWT-1.4.